fabschurt/ansible-role-ubuntu-base/README.md

 This role is configurable with the following variables:

-* `installed_packages`: a collection of packages that must be installed on the system
 * `installed_locales`: a collection of locales that must be installed on the system
 * `postmaster_redirect_address`: an e-mail address where *postmaster*/*root*